wvirany/BayesOpt/progress.md

-Meeting notes (3/13):

-* in `predict_f()` are the parameters used for prediction the same that are used to compute the Cholesky factor?
-  --> Same for `predict_y()`
-* predictive GP class with fixed parameters
-* Subtract off dataset means for `ZeroMeanTanimotoGP`
-* Constant mean
-* Refactor for BO project, caching
-* Re-run BO experiments with subtracted mean

-* **Q:** Do we want to continuously update the mean function for `ConstantMeanTanimotoGP` as we observe new data in BO?
+* Do we want to continuously update the mean function for `ConstantMeanTanimotoGP` as we observe new data in BO?

 # March